Cloistered

 to guide your steps and stride

-are we the I we know
+are we the I that we know

-the self we see full measure
+the self that we so treasure

-or are we the other
+or are we in fact the other

-for if the valid one
+for if the valid I

-be the one most known
+be the one that is most known

-then we are that other
+then we are in fact that I

-the one to ourselves unknown
+the one to ourselves not shown

 for surely when compared